 The Aston Lab for Intelligent Collectives Engineering is Aston University's research group for intelligent systems.
-Our research expertise includes various forms of collective computing systems: multi-agent systems, evolutionary computation, swarm intelligence, artificial social agents, machine learning, self-adaptive, self-organising and self-aware systems.
-We have a particular focus on how to engineer such system based on biological and social principles, and capable of achieving specific desirable properties, such as emergence, robustness, adaptability, scalability and creativity.
-Our work has been applied to a wide range of applications including sensor networks, swarm robotics, computer generated art, decision support systems, economic modelling, healthcare, smart manufacturing, and intelligent virtual agents.
+Our research expertise includes various forms of intelligent, social and collective computing systems: multi-agent systems, evolutionary computation, swarm intelligence, artificial social agents, machine learning, self-adaptive, self-organising and self-aware systems.
+We have a particular focus on how to engineer such system based on biological and social principles, and capable of achieving specific desirable properties, such as robustness, adaptability, scalability and creativity.
+ALICE’s work is being applied to a wide range of domains including sensor networks, swarm robotics, computer-generated art, decision support systems, economic modelling, healthcare, smart manufacturing, and intelligent virtual agents.

 Chris is a cognitive scientist who specialises in building computational models of psychological classification and decision making.